Mylliah/holbertonschool-hbnb/UML/README.md

 8. The server confirms to Paul that his place has been published → `201 Created {place_id, message}`.

 **Example:**
-If Paul selects “WiFi” and “Pool” → the system checks if those amenities exist.
+If Paul selects “WiFi” and “Pool” → the system checks if those amenities exist via **AmenityRepository**
-**AmenityRepository**
 If Paul enters a negative price or forgets the address, he receives an error message triggered by `validate_price()`

 ---